• STAINLESS STEEL PIPES 304L 316L materail System 1

 Valadium, a stainless steel and 12% nickel alloy is used to make class and military rings.
 Valadium is usually silver-toned, but can be electro-charged to give it a gold tone.
 The gold tone variety is known as Sun-lite Valadium

-Q:Can stainless steel pipes be used in the agriculture industry?
+Q:Can stainless steel pipes be used for drinking water systems?

-Q:How do you prevent contamination in stainless steel pipes?
+Q:How do you protect stainless steel pipes from external damage?

-Q:What is the difference between satin and brushed finishes in stainless steel pipes?
+Q:What is the difference between stainless steel pipes and carbon steel pipes?

 1. Manufacturer Overview